Q: Where are you from? Where do you live now?

 Q: You've been experimenting with Lume Cubes on the DJI Phantom 4 Pro - Can you tell us a little bit about your experience?

 A: Crazy fun!

 The drone doesn’t feel nearly as weighted down as I thought it would and controlling the cubes from my phone on the ground is amazing.

 I’ve got a long list of shots I want to do by using the cubes on the drone to illuminate a subject that I’ll shoot from my camera on the ground.
 I’ve tried a few and have loved them.

-I’ve had a lot of experience using flashes over the years and there’s many creative applications for them but they’re bulky and need wireless triggers.
+A: I’ve had a lot of experience using flashes over the years and there are many creative applications for them but they’re bulky and need wireless triggers.

-Up until now I’d usually forego my flashes unless I had a specific shoot in mind but now I’ve got 3 Lume Cubes permanently in my bag.
+Up until now, I’d usually forego my flashes unless I had a specific shot in mind but now I’ve got 3 Lume Cubes permanently in my bag.